scottdotweb/tools/minecraft-onedrive/README.md

 address bar and it will expand to the full path.

-On all computers you want to keep Minecraft synchronized between, download the `SavesLinker.bat` script from this repository.
+On all computers you want to keep Minecraft synchronized between, download the `Linker.cmd` script from this repository.

 On the computer that has the Minecraft installation you want to synchronize:

-1. Move your Minecraft saves folder into wherever you want to keep it in your OneDrive folder.
+1. Move your Minecraft saves folder and/or screenshots folder into wherever you want to keep it/them in your OneDrive folder.
-2. Run `SavesLinker.bat` by double-clicking it and answer the prompts.
+2. Run `Linker.cmd` by double-clicking it and answer the prompts.
 3. Wait for the folder to finish uploading to OneDrive.

 On the other computer(s):

-1. Move any existing Minecraft saves folder out of `%AppData%\.minecraft`.
+1. Move any existing Minecraft saves folder and/or screenshots folder out of `%AppData%\.minecraft`.
-2. Run `SavesLinker.bat` by double-clicking it and answer the prompts.
+2. Run `Linker.cmd` by double-clicking it and answer the prompts.
 3. Wait for the folder to finish downloading from OneDrive.

 Go mine and craft!

 # Important note

-The script will tell you how to get OneDrive to always keep a local copy of the folder (exempt it from Files On-Demand).
+The script will remind you to get OneDrive to always keep a local copy of the folder (exempt it from Files On-Demand).
 If you don't there's a risk of the game getting confused looking for files that aren't technically there.
 Also, when switching between machines, YOU MUST wait for the game files to